ad510/plausible-deniability/README.md

 decoherence
 ===========

-Obviously this is in the very early stages right now.
+This is in the very early stages right now.
 I'll add more info about what this is if I get further along.